copernicus-mogley/zkav.club/README.md

 - Language localisation: Transcription and translation of video livestreams

-- Clip editing and community contests
+- Clip contests and other real-time global community engagement

 - Post-production and publishing

 - Graphic design for web, video and print